-Before dissolution in November 2019, Nigel was a very active member of parliament, and is involved with select committees, parliamentary organisations and parliamentary interest groups, the details of which can be found below.
+In the previos parliamentary session, Nigel was a very active member of parliament and is involved with select committees, parliamentary organisations and parliamentary interest groups, the details of which can be found below.

 International Trade Select Committee - Established in 2016, this committee oversees the operations of the Department for International Trade and its associated public bodies, and seeks to ensure that the actions of the department promote the UK's trade and prosperity after the UK withdraws from the EU single market.

 International Development Select Committee - The remit of the committee is to examine the expenditure, administration and policy of the Department for International Development and its associated public bodies, and scrutinise whether the UK's aid budget is spent in an efficient and productive way.

 Panel of Chairs

 Nigel was a member of the Panel of Chairs, who are members of the House of Commons responsible for chairing public bill committees and other General Committees, as well as debates in Westminster Hall.

 British Group Inter-Parliamentary Union - Nigel was on the Executive Committee of the BGIPU, an organisation which seeks to promote and consolidate Britain's interests abroad and engage parliamentarians in key global issues, and advance the role that parliamentarians can play in international affairs.

 Commonwealth Parliamentary Association UK Branch - Nigel was on the executive committee of the CPA, an organisation with a specific focus on parliamentary diplomacy and democracy strengthening activities between commonwealth countries.

 Council Of Europe - Nigel is a member of the Council of Europe, and has responsibilities such as being the rapporteur on Turkey, which included observing the recent referendum in the country.